PX4/HIL/README.md

 pypi-install pymavlink
 ```

-If you are using mac/ other unix systems:
+If you are using Mac OS / other unix systems:

 ```
 sudo easy_install pymavlink